Information

 Facts About GMBs

-- accounts for 17% of all primary brain tumors
+• accounts for 17% of all primary brain tumours

-- negative prognosis factors include increased age, biopsy rather than resection, bilateral tumor involvement, poor neurological function, and radiation therapy alone rather than radiation and chemotherapy.
+• negative prognosis factors include increased age, biopsy rather than resection, bilateral tumour involvement, poor neurological function, and radiation therapy alone rather than radiation and chemotherapy

 Symptoms

-- hemiparesis (weakness on one side of the body)
+• hemiparesis (weakness on one side of the body) or unsteadiness

 Learn about brain anatomy here.

-Learn more about brain tumors in this video: Mayo Clinic’s Brain Tumor Diagnosis and Treatment
+Learn more about brain tumours in this video: Mayo Clinic’s Brain Tumour Diagnosis and Treatment

 Dreyfuss, J. M., Johnson, M. D., & Park, P. J. (2009).
 Meta-analysis of glioblastoma multiforme versus anaplasticastrocytoma identifies robust gene markers.
 Molecular Cancer, 871-80.